microsoft/Windows-AppConsult-PWALab/Manual/README.md

 2. In the second exercise you will add a service worker, which is a special JavaScript process that runs in background and acts as a middle man between the browser and the website.
 Thanks to the Service Worker, you’ll be able to implement different caching techniques, which will allow the website to be used also when you’re offline.
 3. In the third and last exercise, you will leverage the service worker to add support for push notifications.
 Your Progressive Web App will to receive notifications from a backend even when the browser is closed.

+All the content of the exercises is stored inside a zip file that you can download from [add the link here].
+Unpack it in a folder of your choice on your computer before starting the lab.

+For each exercise, you will find:

+- A **Start** folder, which is the starting point
+- An **End** folder, which is the final outcome of the exercise, in case you get stuck and you can't complete it

+However, if you properly follow all the steps, you can start every exercise with the outcome of the work you did for the previous one.

 ### Computers in this lab
 This lab uses a single Virtual Machine to provide you with the development environment.
 The VM settings are reported in the table below.
 Before you begin the lab, please make sure the VM is started and you are logged on to using the credentials provided below.